House Poor Canadians | by Guest Author Linda Stern, Licensed Insolvency Trustee

 Are you House Poor?

 Housing costs form the largest chunk of the pie in most household budgets.
 This includes rent or mortgage payments, property taxes, maintenance and utilities.
 You are house poor if your housing costs are so large that you have little discretionary income left at the end of the month and are struggling to make ends meet.
 Also referred to as House-Rich-Cash-Poor, this phenomenon is, surprisingly, not exclusive to low income families.
-In cities like Vancouver and Toronto, where home prices have risen very steeply, even seemingly well-off families, in their million-dollar homes, live house poor.
+In cities like Vancouver and Toronto, where home prices have risen very steeply, even seemingly well-off families, in their multi million-dollar homes, live house poor.
 And the problem is getting worse.

 Anyone with lived experience of home ownership in the 1970’s will shudder at the recollection of those times.
 While house prices were much lower back then, people contended with the sting of double digit mortgage rates.
 Peaking to over 20% in 1981, monthly mortgage payments sucked up large chunks of most incomes.
 It was an awful financial period for many households that lived house poor.